nanocloudio/ceptra/docs/disaster_recovery.md

 `../clustor/docs/specification.md`.
 This document captures the CEPtra-specific sequencing plus references to the shared procedures.

+## Clustor-backed prerequisites

+1. Keep the sibling `../clustor` checkout present and pinned: the build guard compares `manifests/ceptra_manifest.json` to `../clustor/docs/specification.md`.
+   Run `make spec-sync-check` (or `spec-sync-write`) after bumping either spec to refresh the hash and the upstream `consensus_core_manifest`.
+2. Run CEPtra with the `clustor-net` feature enabled.
+The deprecated stub runtime now requires `CEPTRA_STUB_RUNTIME=1` and should only be used for dev seeds or smoke tests while Clustor integration tests come online.
+3. Pre-provision TLS identity/trust paths plus storage roots (`CEPTRA_DATA_DIR`,
+   `CEPTRA_WAL_DIR`, `CEPTRA_SNAPSHOT_DIR`).
+The runtime validates readability
+   and writability at startup; refer to `docs/operational_runbook.md` for port bindings and health checks.

 ## Cold start

 1. Provision storage + certificates per the Clustor cold-start checklist.